hwu27/cse15l-lab-reports/lab1.md

 ![Image](md3.png)

-6. Here are some commands to try
+6. Here are some commands to try. cd .. will go back one directory. ls will show you the contents in the current directory. cd ~ will take you to your home directory.

 ![Image](md4.png)